-As a school we believe in developing the whole child and we recognise that for many of our pupils this requires specific interventions that enable pupils individual support.
-We have a number of specific therapeutic interventions available to pupils on a referral basis and identified need.
+As a school we believe in developing the whole child and we recognise that for many of our pupils this requires specific interventions.
+We run a number of therapeutic interventions in school which are available to pupils on a referral basis.

 Drawing and Talking Therapy